 I have worked in Software and Technology for many years having graduated from Imperial College University, London with a BSc (Eng) Honours degree in Computer Science.

-In that time I have followed the usual career path for a software engineer holding various roles in public bodies, startups (co-founding one) and commercial organisations.
+In that time I have followed the usual career path for a software engineer holding various roles in public bodies, startups (co-founding one) and larger enterprises.
 Starting as a developer, I progressed to a senior then principal engineer before becoming an architect.
 I have also done a few side gigs as a business analyst, data architect and technical consultant.

-I used to work as a lead solutions architect at a global sports streaming platform serving millions of customers daily but I switched jobs recently.
-I am now Head of Architecture for a brilliant start up whose platform really makes a positive difference for the businesses that rely on it along with their millions of customers.
+I used to work as a lead solutions architect at a global sports streaming platform serving millions of customers daily before becoming Head of Architecture for a health and beauty scale up whose platform serves tens of thousands of businesses along with their millions of customers.

 Why Airinformation.com?